 Primary Care Sepsis Collaborative

 Sepsis is a condition that affects all members of the population: the young and the old, the fit and healthy as well as the frail and vulnerable.
 It is often difficult to recognise and delays in treatment can have a devastating effect on patients and their families.
-This work provides the opportunity to develop, test and implement essential elements for prompt and reliable recognition and appropriate response to deteriorating patients in primary care.
+Between summer 2016 and spring 2018 we worked with three NHS boards and the Scottish Ambulance Service to develop test and implement essential elements for prompt and reliable recognition and appropriate response to deteriorating patients in primary care.

-Through their involvement in this work, collaborative teams will improve quality and safety in primary care and out-of-hours services.
-Harm from sepsis will be reduced by improving the recognition and timely delivery of evidence-based interventions.
+Through their involvement in this work, collaborative teams improved quality and safety in primary care and out-of-hours services.
+Please see end of phase report for more information.

 The aims of this networking day were to:

 - Discuss the priorities and future deliver of SPSP improvement work around deteriorating patients with a focus on Primary Care.

 Local Resources shared from NHS Lothian District Nursing Team